 Citing Firedrake

-If you publish results using Firedrake, we would be grateful if you would cite the relevant papers.
+If you publish results using Firedrake, we would be grateful if you would cite the Firedrake user manual:

-The simplest way to determine what these are is by asking Firedrake itself.
+The simplest way to determine any additional relevant papers to cite is by asking Firedrake itself.
 You can ask that a list of citations relevant to your computation be printed when exiting by calling Citations.print_at_exit() after importing Firedrake:

 from firedrake import *